dahas/f7k/README.md

     ...
 }
 ````
-Here is how you inject the Service in another Class:
+Here is how you inject Services in another Class.
+Note how the constructor triggers the parent constructor:
 ````php
 // controllers/AnyController.php